ADACS-Australia/KLuken_HPC_training_2022B/_episodes/07_WorkflowExtras.md

   - which part of the workflow depends on other parts being complete
   - are there parts of the workflow that can be run in parallel
   - at what point can the work be check-pointed via a file/variable
+- NextFlow will only submit tasks to a work scheduler when they are ready to run, so long dependency chains cannot be leveraged
+  - A large number of small tasks will often not make the scheduler happy, so try for a smaller number of medium to large tasks
+  - The startup / teardown time for a job in SLURM can be ~10-30s, so multiple jobs which take less than a minute to complete will waste a lot of time

+Prototyping a workflow
+- Start designing your workflow using a pen/paper or a drawing app like [draw.io](https://app.diagrams.net/)
+- Begin at the highest most generic level
+- Copy and edit your workflow to include more specifics
+- Continue drilling down until you are at the point of "run this code with this file/value"
+- Pay attention to any decision points that occur in your workflow
+- Consider if different branches need to rejoin each other
+- Start with a minimum working example and then expand from there
+  - only add complexity when needed

+When to update a workflow
+- Break processes into smaller parts when:
+  - You want to increase the checkpointing frequency
+  - You want to increase the parallelism
+  - Your process is consuming too many resources (time, CPU, RAM) to run efficiently
+- Combine processes into one when:
+  - You find yourself passing too many values/files between processes
+  - The startup and tear down overhead for each process is a significant fraction of the resource usage
+  - You have multiple processes that do largely the same thing (reduce technical debt)
+    - Eg, make a single process which has two very similar modes of operation controlled by a flag or inferred from the input data
+-

 ### Example - ANNz